 No credit checks

 If you’ve got a bad credit history or have previously defaulted on loans, it’s unlikely that you’ll be able to get a traditional credit card right now.
 Prepaid cards offer respite from the spiralling debt that can come with credit.
 Some prepaid cards charge monthly fees, while allowing you to build your credit.
-Another option are bank accounts for those with bad credit.
+Another option is bank accounts for those with bad credit.

 Spending abroad